Professor of The Month

 The Study collaborates with academic departments across campus in order to provide accurate and high quality tutoring to students.
 Many wonderful faculty and staff dedicate their time and effort to supporting The Study's mission of enhancing students' academic experience as early and often as possible.
 The Study's Professor of The Month (POTM) program is one small way we can recognize a few of our valued partners.

-October 2018 Professor of The Month: Dr. Nathan Druivenga, Lecturer in Mathematics
+February 2019 Professor of The Month: Dr. erica Whitaker, Lecturer in Mathematics

 Previous Professor of The Month honorees: